Barbizon 63: Development

 Amri sought to sell the synagogue and the Lexington Avenue structure to the Allerton Hotel chain, headed by William Silk, by September 1926.
-The sale was finalized the next month at a price of $5 million.
+The sale was finalized the next month for $5 million.
 Silk planned to construct an 18-story apartment hotel for women, known as the Barbizon, with 700 apartments as well as 16 storefronts on the lowest two floors.
 The hotel was named after the Barbizon artistic movement of the 19th century, which in turn was named after the French commune of Barbizon.
 Hughes and Hammond placed a $1.85 million construction loan on the site later the same month.
 The architecture firm of Murgatroyd & Ogden submitted plans to the New York City Department of Buildings in December 1926.
 The next month, the developers announced that they had received a $1.85 million construction loan from William Henry Barnum Co.

 Construction began in March 1927, and Silk received a $3 million first-mortgage loan from Hughes and Hammond that October.
 Advertisements for the new apartment building began to appear in local media in September 1927, and the hotel began accepting applications from potential residents on September 15.
 Initially, the Barbizon was scheduled to open "on or about" October 15.
 The Barbizon Hotel for Women ultimately opened on October 31, 1927, though it was not completed until February 1928.
 At the time of the building's opening, more than one thousand women had expressed interest in living at the Barbizon.
 The Wellesley Club of New York had rented 20 rooms, while the Four Arts Wing contained 100 rooms for art students.
 The structure had cost $4 million in total.